Rethinking the holidays: Traditions, change are on the table

 Ritual celebrations have been with us since the beginning, but there has always been room for improvisation, says Hanna Kim, department chair of anthropology at Adelphi University in Garden City, N.Y.

 She points to recent New York Times wedding announcements as an example of how people can rethink traditional celebrations.
-These announcements, she says, “show the range of ways in which those getting married have in fact drilled down to what is most of significance for them — and with no homogeneity.”
+The announcements “show the range of ways in which those getting married have in fact drilled down to what is most of significance for them — and with no homogeneity.”

 We can bring that same creativity to Thanksgiving and other holidays this year, says Catherine Sanderson, professor of psychology at Amherst College.